TheLillyleaf/MyRecipeDB/README.md

 ### Backend

-Run from localhost:3000 as default, change serverUrl to hosting url
+Runs from localhost:3000 as default.
+Need to be in ./backend

 nodemon server.js